Learn when, why, and how often to review your homeowners insurance policy to keep it up to date so your home and possessions are fully covered.

-If any of these situations applies to you, click here for a free quote from top insurance companies to get the lowest rates.
+If any of these situations applies to you, get a quote from top home insurance companies to find the lowest rates.

 Various regions throughout the country see seasons of increased extreme weather activity.
 People who live on the US East Coast or near the Gulf of Mexico have a yearly hurricane season.
 People up north have blizzards and ice storms in winter.
 Much of the West sees a high risk of wildfires in the summer months.

 While gearing up for potential bad weather, use the time as an opportunity to look at your policy.
 Make certain that any likely hazards will be covered and that you have enough coverage to compensate for your home being rebuilt, including the expenses related to living outside the home for up to two years.
 Some policies may require you to purchase “extended replacement coverage” to handle the costs of rebuilding from scratch after a major disaster.